MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 2. Specify the security group name that you would like to share the bot with.

   >[!NOTE]
   >You can only share a bot with security groups.
-You cannot share with individual users directly.
+You cannot share with Microsoft 365 groups or individual users directly.
 You can manage individual user access by adding or removing users from the security group.

   :::image type="content" source="media/sharing-security-groups/sharing-bot-specify-security-group.PNG" alt-text="Specify security group in Sharing UI":::